tarekpredix/module2/README.md

-# module2
+module2
-#assignment on Mastering PHP loop & Function
+Assignment on Mastering PHP loop & Function
-#Questions below
+Questions below

 Task 1: Looping with Increment using a Function
 Write a PHP function that uses a for loop to print all even numbers from 1 to 20, but with a step of 2.
 In other words, you should print 2, 4, 6, 8, 10, 12, 14, 16, 18, 20.
 The function